-Parramatta Light Rail Stage 2 has now been committed for planning and development works.
+Parramatta Light Rail Stage 2 has now been committed for planning, utilities and geotechnical investigations.
+Work on the Environmental Impact Statement is progressing.
 The proposed routes of Stage 2 are shown, which would extend the Light Rail network to Ermington and Sydney Olympic Park.
-It should be noted that there are three options currently under consideration for the alignment of the Parramatta Light Rail Stage 2.
+There are two options currently under consideration for the alignment of the Parramatta Light Rail Stage 2.
+Both routes run through the Precinct.

 Sydney Metro West planned with Clyde stabling and maintenance facility and major ancillary facilities are located on the former speedway and adjacent industrial land.

-The maintenance facility connects to the mainline tunnels via a section of above-ground track, a dive structure and tunnel portal.
+The maintenance facility connects to the mainline tunnels via a section of aboveground track, a dive structure and tunnel portal.
 The nearest metro station will be located at Parramatta CBD, accessible via the light rail.
 The NSW Government decided not to proceed with a station at Camellia due to identified environmental constraints.